 What is CBD?

 Cannabidiol (CBD) is just one of the 113 identified cannabinoids (cannabis compounds) naturally found in the Cannabis Sativa L. plant.
-In contrast to the more commonly known cannabinoid THC it has no pyschotropic properties, is completely legal and can have a multitude of benefits.
+In contrast to the more commonly known cannabinoid THC it has no pyschotropic properties, is completely legal.

 Specifically, CBD acts on the Endocannabinoid System, a recently discovered biochemical communication system in the human body that plays an important role in regulating our physiology, mood and everyday experience.

 The Endocannabinoid System plays a crucial role in regulating a broad range of physiological processes that affect our everyday experience, our mood, our energy levels, our intestinal fortitude, immune activity, blood pressure, bone density, glucose metabolism, how we experience pain, stress, hunger, and more.

 Sublingually(under the tongue): CBD is absorbed into the bloodstream through tissues under the tongue, often the most popular way to consume CBD due to the high absorption rates.

 Ingestion: CBD is swallowed or infused into food.
 Ingestion offers lower absorption rates ( than the sublingual way) but can be a good way to introduce CBD into your routine.